czmole/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 1: December 29, 2016 (Example 1)
-##### (delete me or comment me out)

 **Thoughts:** This project is meant to build a small API that would be consumed inside a mobile application.
-There is already a web application used kinda intensively by a niche of users — students.
+There is already a web application used kinda intensively by a niche of users - students.
 This project was written back in time when I was at the beginning of web development as a side project/idea, then was turned into a freelance/paid project and now seems to be more demand for it to have a mobile interface for input.

 I can’t really give more details about it because I am under an NDA, even if now I am actually back into volunteering in this project.
 Therefore I can not really provide the GitHub repo link.